-To this end, having successful entrepreneurs from outside the industry on the advisory board can expand the business owner’s vision as these advisory board members will look at the business with a fresh perspective.
+Having successful entrepreneurs from outside the industry on the advisory board can expand the business owner’s vision since these professionals will look at the business with a fresh perspective.

 Formal board directors expose themselves to a variety of liabilities (responsibility for unpaid wages, unpaid taxes, environmental damage, etc.) and to fiduciary and other duties that can lead to liability.
 An advisory board would need to take a very active role in company management (strategically and operationally) before realistic risk that liability could be attached to the advisory board members.
 Because of the fiduciary responsibilities that go hand in hand with a formal board of directors, individuals who do not want to expose themselves to such potential liability may be better suited as advisory board members.